2021 Virtual Bowl Rounds 1-3 Case Studies

 Case 9: Inmate Ballots

-Voting is often associated to democracies, but in the United States there are several distinct populations that have been systematically barred from this right.
-An example are inmates at prison facilities, whose electoral representation can vary largely by state.
-Just Maine and Vermont allow citizens to retain their voting rights during imprisonment, while other states restore voting once they are released and, or also complete their parole period.
+Voting is often associated with democracies, but in the United States there are several distinct populations that have been systematically barred from this right.
+An example: inmates at prison facilities, whose electoral representation can vary largely by state.
+Just Maine and Vermont allow citizens to retain their voting rights during imprisonment, while other states restore voting once they are released and/or also complete their parole period.